Tlingit language: Use and revitalization efforts

-Golla (2007) reported a decreasing population of 500 speakers in Alaska.
-The First Peoples' Cultural Council (2014) reported 2 speakers in Canada out of an ethnic population of 400.
+Tlingit is classified as critically endangered by UNESCO.
+In 2007, Golla reported a maximum population of 500 speakers in Alaska, and an additional 185 in Canada.
+The First Peoples' Cultural Council reported 2 fluent speakers in British Columbia out of an ethnic population of 400.

-As of 2013, Tlingit courses are available at the University of Alaska Southeast.
+Tlingit courses are available at the University of Alaska Southeast, taught in part by Lance Twitchell.
+In 2022, the university began offering these classes for free.
 In April 2014, Alaska HB 216 recognized Tlingit as an official language of Alaska, lending support to language revitalization.

 Dialects

-Tlingit is divided into roughly five major dialects, all of which are essentially mutually intelligible:
+Tlingit is divided into roughly four major dialects, all of which are essentially mutually intelligible: